-Available via the New Gold website, the Mesquite Mine relies primarily on the New Gold annual sustainability reports for the purpose of disseminating written descriptions to communities and other stakeholders regarding its management of cyanide and cyanide-related practices.
-The sustainability reports reviewed for the years 2011 through 2013 mention the use of cyanide and certification of the Mesquite Mine under the ICMC; however, they do not necessarily provide an educational overview of cyanide-related activities and management practices.
+Available via the New Gold website, the Mesquite Mine relies primarily on the New Gold annual Corporate Responsibility Reports for disseminating written descriptions to communities and other stakeholders regarding its management of cyanide and cyanide-related practices.

+The 2016 Corporate Responsibility Report mentions the use of cyanide and certification of the Mesquite Mine under the ICMC.
+Additionally, the report generally discusses the use of cyanide and cyanide management and discloses cyanide consumption rates, cyanide-related wildlife mortalities and cyanide spills that have occurred over the reporting period.
+However, the report does not necessarily provide an educational overview of cyanide-related activities and management practices.
 Nonetheless, the written regulatory permits and permit applications associated with the Mesquite Mine provide detailed descriptions of all aspects of the operation and are public record.
-Additionally, as a signatory company to the ICMC, WMMI was initially certified under the Code on October 5, 2011 and the summary report for the initial verification audit is available to the public via the ICMC website.
+Additionally, as a signatory company to the ICMC, WMMI was initially certified under the Code in October 2011 and recertified in February 2015.
+The summary reports for these audits are available to the public via the ICMC website.
 The New Gold website advertises that the company is signatory to the Code and that the Mesquite Mine is certified.

 Although WMMI has demonstrated compliance under this ICMC Standard of Practice regarding development and dissemination of written descriptions of its cyanide management practices, the auditor recommended that WMMI consider creating a brochure (or other educational materials), describing its cyanide management practices and management safeguards, for dissemination at the mine office, at locations in local communities, at public forums or meetings, libraries, local government offices, on websites, or through other means.